gangwug/waveclock/README.md

 devtools::install_github('gangwug/waveclock')

 ```
+### Run the code

+Please follow the code in the 'demo' folder of this repository.

 ## For more information
 Price T.S., Baggs J.E., Curtis A.M., Fitzgerald G.A., Hogenesch J.B., WAVECLOCK: wavelet analysis of circadian oscillation.Bioinformatics.
 2008, 24(23):2794-5.